 If you’re like most people, then you probably never imagined wearing soccer shoes for cycling.
 But we are here to tell you that soccer shoes are some of the best options available for cycling.
 In terms of a specific brand, the Adidas Performance Mundial Goal Shoes is one of the best pairs you will find out there.

 We have no doubt you will be impressed with the quality and construction of the pair, just like most men do.
-The shoes feature a gum rubber outsole that provides a strong grip and increase your control on the pedals.
+The shoes feature a gum rubber outsole that provides a strong grip and increases your control of the pedals.
 This also helps to increase traction.

 You should also know that the pair also has thinner soles, which might not provide a lot of cushioning like normal running shoes.
 However, they are still comfortable and feel easy on the feet.